gordwilling/clearscore/README.md

 ## Installation

-Running the service requires [SBT](https://www.scala-sbt.org/) in your path.
-Download and install SBT using the [instructions](https://www.scala-sbt.org/download.html).
+Running the service requires [Java](https://www.java.com) and [SBT](https://www.scala-sbt.org/) in your path.
+- Download and install Java [here](https://jdk.java.net/java-se-ri/17).
+- Download and install SBT using the [instructions](https://www.scala-sbt.org/download.html).

 ## Running the Service